survivejs/site/posts/110-material-ui-interview.md

 ---
-title: 'Material-UI - React Components that Implement Google&#x27;s Material Design - Interview with Olivier Tassinari'
+title: "Material-UI - React Components that Implement Google's Material Design - Interview with Olivier Tassinari"
-date: 2017-xx-xx
+date: 2017-07-21
-headerImage: '/assets/img/XXX.jpg'
+headerImage: '/assets/img/material.jpg'
-keywords: ['interview', 'reactjs']
+keywords: ['interview', 'reactjs', 'ui']
+editors: ['bebraw', 'karlhorky']
 ---

-TODO: Feel free to suggest a header image.
-Otherwise I'll figure out something.

-TODO: I'll fill this up and link to your Twitter
+Design is difficult as you have to come up with a set of rules to describe it – a system.
+You don't always have to devise one yourself, and [Material Design](https://material.io/) by Google is one starting point.

+To understand the topic better, I'm interviewing [Olivier Tassinari](https://twitter.com/olivtassinari), one of the authors of [Material UI](https://github.com/callemall/material-ui).
+It's a collection of React components which implement the system.

 ## Can you tell a bit about yourself?